Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Tractable SMPC scheme

-with $z(k)$ according to~\eqref{eq:nominal} and $\mathcal{R}_k$ from Assumption~\ref{asm:PRS}. \end{assumption} With this more structured over-approximation, we can design a tractable finite-horizon SMPC scheme.
+with $z(k)$ according to~\eqref{eq:nominal} and $\mathcal{R}_k$ from Assumption~\ref{asm:PRS}. \end{assumption} The PRS construction in Section~\ref{sec:CCM} provides a constructive choice for the sets $\mathbb{D}_k$ satisfying Assumption~\ref{asm:PRS_nom}.
+With this more structured over-approximation, we can reformulate the constraint~\eqref{eq:SNMPC_shrinking_state} using the nominal state $z$ and a sequence of tightened constraints $\bar{\mathbb{X}}_i$ satisfying $\mathbb{D}_i\oplus\bar{\mathbb{X}}_i\subseteq \mathbb{X}$, $i\in\mathbb{I}_{\geq 0}$, see Section~\ref{sec:algorithm_tightening} for an efficient design.
+Given these ingredients, we can formulate the proposed tractable finite-horizon SMPC scheme.
 At each time $k\in\mathbb{I}_{\geq 0}$, we solve the following optimization problem using the measured state $x(k)$ and the nominal state $z(k)$: